TMiguelT/CwlWorkshop/slides.md

     * A command (to to run
     * A list of inputs (command line arguments and stdin)
     * A list of outputs (files and stdout)
----
-## More on CWL Tools
 * We will investigate how to make these tool definitions first using Rabix, and then from scratch
 ---
-# Exercise - Wrapping Samtools
+# Wrapping Samtools
 .alert.alert-primary[
 .alert-heading[
 ### Exercise
 ]
-TODO: Change this to samtools
-Follow along with the instructions to make a tool wrapper for BWA ]
+Follow along with the instructions to make a tool wrapper for `samtools sort` ]
 ---
 ## Exercise - Wrapping BWA
-1. Start by making a new tool definition in Rabix
+1\.
+Start by making a new tool definition in Rabix

 .center[
 ![](rabix_new_tool.png)
 ]
 ---
 ## Exercise - Wrapping BWA
-2. Name it after the tool you're wrapping
+2\.
+Name it after the tool you're wrapping

 .center[
 ![](bwa_tool.png)
 ]
 ---
 ## Exercise - Wrapping BWA
-3. Add the "base command" - the fixed part of the command that will never change
+3\.
+Add the "base command" - the fixed part of the command that will never change

 .center[
 ![](bwa_base_command.png)